WindowsMeosu/osu--for-newbies/basics/mods.md

 Pro: AR, OD, and HP are lowered slightly.

-Con:[Medals](Gameplay/Medals.md) that require you to pass a map without any score reduction mods are unavailable.
+Con: [Medals](Gameplay/Medals.md) that require you to pass a map without any score reduction mods are unavailable.
 There are medals that can be awarded with Half-Time. ([See haitai.jp](http://haitai.jp/)).

 [[last]](../beatmaps/Low_difficulties.md)